-If you are a licensed California contractor and have had a consumer complaint lodged against you or you are under investigation by the Contractors State License Board (CSLB) for the state of California, you should contact our law offices immediately.
-These actions by the Board initiate a legal process which can impact your professional license, your right to practice your profession, your livelihood and your career as a contractor.
+If you are a licensed California contractor and have had a consumer complaint lodged against you, your California contractors license has been revoked or you are under investigation by the California State Contractors License Board (CSLB), you should contact our law offices immediately.
+These actions by the Board initiate a legal process which can impact your professional license, your right to practice your profession, your livelihood and your career as a professional contractor.

 Complaints Against Contractors: Mediation

-When a complaint is lodged against you from a customer, you as a contractor licensee in California, within 2-3 weeks, will receive a threatening letter from a Consumer Services Representative at the CSLB.
-You will be offered the opportunity to “mediate” your dispute.
-It is important to note that the degree of dissatisfaction expressed by the customer will determine the degree with which the CSLB representative will offer to see both sides.
+When a complaint is lodged against you from a customer, as a licensed California contractor, you will receive a threatening letter from a Consumer Services Representative at the CSLB within 2-3 weeks of the complaint.
+You will be offered by the California State Contractors License Board the “opportunity” to mediate your dispute.
+It is important to note that the degree of dissatisfaction expressed by the customer will determine the degree with which the CSLB representative will offer to see both sides of the case.
 You and the complainant will be encouraged to work out your differences.
-Be prepared to complete the job expeditiously to the customer’s satisfaction or to give money back.
+Be prepared to complete this job expeditiously and to the customer’s satisfaction or be prepared to give money back.

 Investigations About Disputes with Contractors